Edward Farhi: Biography

-Research

-Farhi was trained as a theoretical particle physicist but has also worked on astrophysics, general relativity, and the foundations of quantum mechanics.
-His present interest is the theory of quantum computation.
+Work

-As a graduate student, Farhi invented the jet variable "Thrust" which is used today at the Large Hadron Collider to describe how particles in high energy accelerator collisions come out in collimated streams.
-He then worked with Leonard Susskind on grand unified theories with electro-weak dynamical symmetry breaking.
-At CERN, he and Larry Abbott proposed an (almost viable) model in which quarks, leptons, and massive gauge bosons are composite.
-At MIT, with Robert Jaffe, he worked out many of the properties of a possibly stable super dense form of matter called ``Strange Matter" and with Charles Alcock and Angela Olinto he studied the properties of ``Strange Stars", compact objects made of strange matter.
-His interest then shifted to general relativity and he and Alan Guth studied the classical and quantum prospects of creating a new inflationary universe in a laboratory.
-He and Guth, along with Sean Carroll, showed how building a time machine would require resources beyond what could ever be possible to obtain.
+As a graduate student, Farhi introduced the jet variable thrust.
+He later worked with Leonard Susskind on grand unified theories with electro-weak dynamical symmetry breaking and with Larry Abbott at CERN on models in which quarks, leptons, and massive gauge bosons are composite.
+He and Robert Jaffe formalized a notion of strange matter and with Charles Alcock and Angela Olinto he studied "strange stars," compact objects made of strange matter.
+Later, he and Alan Guth studied limitations on creating a new inflationary universe in a laboratory.
+He and Guth, along with Sean Carroll, gave limitations on the existence of Gott time machines in two spatial dimensions.

-Since the late '90s, Farhi has been studying how to use quantum mechanics to gain algorithmic speedup in solving problems that are difficult for conventional computers.
-He and Sam Gutmann pioneered the continuous time Hamiltonian based approach to quantum computation which is an alternative to the conventional gate model.
-He and Gutmann then proposed the idea of designing algorithms based on quantum walks, which was used to demonstrate the power of quantum computation over classical.
-They, along with Jeffrey Goldstone and Michael Sipser, introduced the idea of quantum computation by adiabatic evolution which generated much interest in the quantum computing community.
-For example, the D-Wave machine is designed to run the quantum adiabatic algorithm.
-In 2007, Farhi, Goldstone and Gutmann showed, using quantum walks, that a quantum computer can determine who wins a game faster than a classical computer.
-In 2010, he along with Peter Shor and others at MIT introduced a scheme for Quantum Money which so far has resisted attack.
-In 2014 Farhi, Goldstone and Gutmann introduced the Quantum Approximate Optimization Algorithm (QAOA), a novel quantum algorithm for finding approximate solutions to combinatorial search problems.
-As of 2024 the QAOA was viewed as one of the best candidates to run on noisy Intermediate-scale quantum (NISQ) devices characteristic of the contemporary state of quantum computing.
-Farhi and Harrow have argued that the lowest depth version of the QAOA could exhibit a form of quantum supremacy.
+Since the late '90s, Farhi has worked on quantum computing and quantum algorithms.
+He and Sam Gutmann, who have known each other since high school, introduced a continuous-time Hamiltonian-based approach to quantum computation. and proposed the first algorithms based on quantum walks.

+Along with Jeffrey Goldstone and Michael Sipser, they introduced an early proposal for adiabatic quantum computation.
+In 2007, Farhi, Goldstone, and Gutmann gave a polynomial quantum speedup, using quantum walks, for solving a certain combinatorial game.
+In 2010, along with Peter Shor and three others at MIT, he introduced a scheme for quantum money.
+In 2014 Farhi, Goldstone, and Gutmann introduced the quantum approximate optimization algorithm (QAOA) for finding approximate solutions to combinatorial search problems, which as of 2024 was viewed as a leading candidate to run on contemporary noisy intermediate-scale quantum devices.
+Farhi and Aram Harrow have argued that the lowest depth version of the QAOA could exhibit a form of quantum supremacy.
-Farhi continues to work on quantum computing but keeps a close eye on particle physics and recent developments in cosmology.